SergioWater/SergioWater/README.md

 -  Hi👋, I’m @SergioWater
 -   I have a few atlas Most common are: Water, Sergio, and on occasions Blanket.🤙
--   In my free time, I'm an Guitar Player/Singer, Semi-Pro soccer player, and a keen Fortnite player, I know I know Fortnite is old but I enjoy it.
+-   On my personal time, I'm an Guitar Player/Singer, Semi-Pro soccer player, and a keen Fortnite player, I know I know Fortnite is old but I enjoy it.